HomeLatest NewsIndustryUS Big Tech Intel, Google Cloud unveil new chip to improve data center performance

 Preferred Source of Google

-According to reports, the E2000 chip, code named Mount Evans, takes over the work of packaging data for networking from the expensive central processing units (CPU) that do the main computing.
-It also offers better security between different customers that may be sharing CPUs in the cloud, explained Google’s of engineering, Amin Vahdat.
+According to reports, the E2000 chip, code named Mount Evans, takes over the work of packaging data for networking from the expensive central processing units (CPU) that do the main computing. also offers better between different customers that may be sharing CPUs in the cloud, explained Google’s of engineering, Amin Vahdat.

 Chips are made up of basic processors called cores.
 There can be hundreds of cores on a chip and sometimes information can bleed between them.
 The E2000 creates secure routes to each core to prevent such a scenario.